Overview & History

 As physicians and families began to see hope of cure, they began to press for improved conditions and the physicians continued to work towards their dreams of achieving a high standard of care and facilities for their patients.
 Media personalities, Amal Fahmy and Tarek Allam, joined in the cause and were avid spokespersons for the program to explain the need to the public and help them realize the issues surrounding cancer.
 A group of businessmen offered to give 250,000 LE to help in some way but were convinced to use this money to conduct the first national fundraising campaign.
 It was so successful that it raised public awareness of the conditions facing these patients and prompted the government to establish 10 regional cancer centers.

-This hospital would be built by donation and would be available for all children with cancer regardless of creed, race or ability to pay and so the process began.
-The group raised 8 Million LE in seed money from pledges of prominent businessmen and citizens to start the project.
+This hospital would be built by donations and would be available for all children with cancer regardless of creed, race or ability to pay and so the process began.
+The group raised 8 Million LE as seed money from pledges of prominent businessmen and citizens to start the project.

 Dr. Ahmed Fathy Sorour, Speaker of Parliament was approached to assist in the process of obtaining land nearby the NCI.